Ian Marlow

-Marlow was spotted by Hull F.C. playing rugby union for a local side in Beverley RUFC.
-He was a strong, no-nonsense forward with a good passing game.
-As of 2007, he is a civil servant in West Yorkshire, England.
+Marlow was spotted by Hull FC playing rugby union for a local side in Beverley RUFC.
+He was a strong, no-nonsense forward with a good defensive game.
+He is a civil servant in West Yorkshire, England.

 Background

-Ian Marlow was born in Beverley, East Riding of Yorkshire, England.
+Ian Marlow was born in Aylesbury, Buckinghamshire, England.

 Playing career

 International honours

 Ian Marlow won caps for Wales while at Wakefield Trinity in 1993 against New Zealand, and in 1994 against France (interchange/substitute), and Australia.

 Premiership Final appearances

-Ian Marlow played in Hull FC's 14-4 victory over Widnes in the Premiership Final during the 1990–91 season at Old Trafford, Manchester on Sunday 12 May 1991.
+Ian Marlow played second row (No 11) in Hull FC's 14-4 victory over Widnes in the Premiership Final during the 1990–91 season at Old Trafford, Manchester on Sunday 12 May 1991.